 When a Chinese-based group entered into the business of selling electric cars, Tesla Company announced it would open its charging station to everybody.
 This makes Tesla's competitive strategy extraordinary.

 Tesla is the leading manufacturing company in the field of electric cars.
-Tesla's marketing strategies are based on online awareness, promotions, and, of course, the social engagement of the company's CEO.
+When it comes to Tesla's marketing strategy, it's built on online awareness, promotions, and, of course, the social engagement of the company's CEO, all integral to its success.

 Tesla believes that it is better to invest in customers by offering them the best products rather than spend millions of dollars on marketing and promotions.
 Tesla gives importance to their cars' technology.
 They develop software for their cars to keep them updated.